All Episodes

 She can't answer it.

-And it gets to the phoniness of the uh Obama uh in his uh interview, whatever it was before the Super Bowl, where he he he said he didn't like the word liberal and that liberals are just sensible people.
+Obama in his interview, whatever it was before the Super Bowl, where he said he didn't like the word liberal and that liberals are just sensible people.

-If they're so sensible, why does healthcare.gov make no sense whatsoever.
+If they're so sensible, why does healthcare.gov make no sense whatsoever?

 And that's the flaw.

-They sell themselves to us as a technocracy, as technocrats, as people who aren't ideological but just know all the great ideas about how to do things and make things happen, and in the end, they just wrecked everything.
+They sell themselves to us as a technocracy, as technocrats, as people who aren't ideological, but just know all the great ideas about how to do things and make things happen.

 Well, take care.